 This DIY pennant banner will add a sweet, classic look to your seasonal decor, patriotic decor, parties, or anywhere in your home.
 The vintage fabric design printed on paper is a small floral pattern, gingham, chambray denim, and ticking stripe.

 Check back at our 4th of July decorating post to see how we styled it and other ideas in our home!
 Now let's get started making these pennant triangles.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

-First, you will need to gather your supplies!
+First, you will need to gather these basic supplies!
 Here is what you will need:

 - Blue bias tape (extra wide, double fold)

 - Scissors or paper cutter (I prefer a paper cutter because it cuts more precise lines)

 - The pennant free printable design that you can find from our free printable library (sign up for emails to receive access)

 - Paper; we suggest using linen paper